joostkremers/ebib/docs/ebib-manual.md

 Before doing all this, Ebib asks you which file to write to.
-Be careful with this: since this is supposed to be a temporary file, Ebib simply assumes that if you provide a filename of an existing file, it can overwrite that file without warning\!
+Be careful with this: since this is supposed to be a temporary file, Ebib simply assumes that if you provide a filename of an existing file, it can overwrite that file without warning!

 A better way to tell Ebib which file to use is to set the option “Print Tempfile” in Ebib’s customisation buffer to some temporary file.
 When